What is unique about Nurse & Nurture?

 Do the nurses stay in the nursery throughout the night?

 It is our company policy that our nurses stay with the baby at all times.
-We simply require that you have a comfortable place for the nurse to sit and feed the baby.
+We simply require that you have a comfortable place for the nurse to sit and care for the baby.

 Do I pay my nurse directly after each shift worked?

 No. Nurse & Nurture is responsible for paying the nurses for their time.
 Our billing week runs Saturday through Friday.
 Nurse and Nurture bills their clients once a week at the end of the billing week.
-You will receive an invoice for our charges billed.
+You will receive a receipt for our charges billed.

 What will Nurse & Nurture nurses do if mom plans to breastfeed throughout the night?